Trump says coronavirus is 'dying out;' Dr. Sanjay Gupta says the virus is not dying - Local News 8

 A version of this article first appeared in the “Reliable Sources” newsletter.
 You can sign up for free right here.

-President Trump went on a veritable interview tour on Wednesday — Sinclair, Gray TV, WSJ, Fox News — and was thoroughly dismissive of the coronavirus threat in at least two of the interviews.
+President Trump went on a veritable interview tour on Wednesday — Sinclair, Gray TV, the Wall Street Journal, Fox News — and was thoroughly dismissive of the coronavirus threat in at least two of the interviews.

 Gray TV’s DC bureau chief Jacqueline Policastro said to Trump, “Coronavirus cases are rising in 22 states, including Oklahoma, where you plan to hold a big rally this week.
 Aren’t you worried about people getting sick?”